This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Apply a warm compress as directed.
 A warm compress can be a small towel or washcloth.
 Moisten it in warm (not hot) water.
 Apply the warm compress to your leg.
 A warm compress may help with discomfort from injury to your vein during the procedure.

-- Elevate your leg above the level of your heart when you are not moving.
+- Elevate your leg.
+Keep your leg above the level of your heart as often as possible.
 This will help decrease swelling and pain.
 Prop your leg on pillows or blankets to keep it elevated comfortably.

 Write down your questions so you remember to ask them during your visits.